An Assembly Such as This: Plot summary

-Eventually, Darcy determines to explore his feelings for Elizabeth despite his misgivings, resolving to both make amends and attempt to charm Elizabeth during a ball that Bingley is holding.
-Unfortunately, despite the assistance he receives from his personal valet Fletcher, fate has conspired against Darcy: Wickham has recently moved into the area, joined the local militia and become acquainted with Elizabeth.
+Eventually, Darcy is determined to explore his feelings for Elizabeth despite his misgivings, resolving to both make amends and attempt to charm Elizabeth during a ball that Bingley is holding.
+Unfortunately, despite the assistance he receives from his valet Fletcher, fate has conspired against Darcy: Wickham has recently moved into the area, joined the local militia, and become acquainted with Elizabeth.
 As such, when he dances with Elizabeth at the ball, Darcy meets with extremely cold and unfriendly treatment from her.
-He realizes that Wickham has managed to poison Elizabeth against him with false tales of their previous dealings, and that she (and others in the village) have become distant towards him because of their perceptions of his arrogance and of Wickham's charming nature and lies.
+He realizes that Wickham has managed to poison Elizabeth against him with false tales of their previous dealings, and that she (and others in the village) have become distant towards him because of their perceptions of his arrogance and Wickham's charming nature and lies.

 Too proud to set the record straight, Darcy refuses to defend himself.
 Worse, Bingley's unguarded behaviour towards Jane Bennet, her mother's tactless gloating and more examples of ill-breeding from her family strengthen Darcy's conviction that he must prevent his friend's potential ruin at all costs.
 Darcy dissuades him from marrying Jane Bennet, detecting in her no hint of regard for his friend beyond politeness.
-Realizing that his intervention (were she to learn of it) would permanently alienate Elizabeth, still, Darcy resolves to act in what he sees as the best interests of his friend.
-The next day, as the Netherfield party return to London, Darcy sows the seeds of doubt in Bingley's mind about Jane's regard for him, convincing Bingley not to return to Netherfield and declare his intentions to Jane.
+Realizing that his intervention (were she to learn of it) would permanently alienate Elizabeth, he still, Darcy resolves to act in what he sees as the best interests of his friend.
+The next day, as the Netherfield party returns to London, Darcy sows the seeds of doubt in Bingley's mind about Jane's regard for him, convincing Bingley not to return to Netherfield and declare his intentions to Jane.
 The novel ends with Darcy resolving to harden his heart and forget about Elizabeth.

 References to historical people, places, and events

-The events of this novel, unlike those of Pride and Prejudice, are set in a specific time, late 1811, as shown by dates of letters exchanged between the characters.
+The events of this novel, unlike those of Pride and Prejudice, are set in a specific time, late 1811, as shown by the dates of letters exchanged between the characters.
 This allows the author to include historical people and events in the narrative.

-After departing Meryton, Darcy goes to London to spend time at his town house, "Erewile" on Grosvenor Square, before proceeding to Pemberley for Christmas.
+After departing Meryton, Darcy goes to London to spend time at his townhouse, "Erewile" on Grosvenor Square, before proceeding to Pemberley for Christmas.
 While in London, he and Bingley are invited to a soirée at the London home of Viscount Melbourne.
 There he sees couples dancing the waltz for the first time.
 At the time, dancing was done in groups, and it was risqué for men and women to dance closely face to face.
 The waltz was imported from Europe and became popular around 1815.
 Darcy encounters Beau Brummel.
 He talks with Lady Melbourne and is witness to the scandalous behaviour of her daughter-in-law, Lady Caroline Lamb, who enters wearing a dress of sheer material that has been sprinkled with water and is translucent.
 Her companion is unknown to Darcy, but he is later revealed to be Lord Byron.
 Darcy, Bingley and most of the other guests leave the party immediately.